MCT oil converts fat into fuel for better brain power

 - C12 – Lauric Acid

 Generally, the three C’s – caproic, caprylic, and capric – are viewed as actual-factual MCTs, whereas C12 (lauric acid) is typically left out of the conversation.
-In terms of brain health and fitness supplements, C12 doesn’t serve much of a purpose.
+In terms of brain health and fitness supplements, C12 doesn’t serve much of a purpose in terms of health.
 Instead, C12 is often reserved for skincare products, due to C12’s antimicrobial properties.

 Of the three C’s (otherwise known as “capra fatty acids”), C8 is preferred for possessing the greatest ketogenic potential, whereas C10 is valued for promoting mitochondrial energy activity.